São Paulo tried to cross Santos to get to Soteldo, but received another ‘no’ for an answer

-Confirmed as a new reinforcement of the saints for the rest of Brazilian championshipO striker Yeferson Soteldo received another onslaught from Sao Paulo to defend the club just before closing with Peixe.
+Confirmed as a new reinforcement of the saints for the rest of Brazilian championshipO striker Yeferson Soteldo received a new attack from Sao Paulo to defend the club shortly before closing with Peixe.
 But, as in other Tricolor polls, the Venezuelan refused the opportunity to play for Morumbi, according to the THROW!.

 GALLERY